In this tutorial we'll see how to use LUSID to perform the following task:

 - Right-click a column header to get a shortcut menu of further operations:

-You can paste an error ID into the Request ID text box (highlighted in red below) to retrieve the request.
+You can paste a request ID into the Request ID text box (highlighted in red below) to retrieve the request.
 Note that if the operation occurred more than one hour ago you will need to extend the From date and time (highlighted in green) to return historical results:

 - The Date and Time the end user made the request.